 5. Watch delegations land on the board

-When the leader (or any agent) emits a structured delegation, the orchestration engine turns it into a durable board task that appears inline in the chat timeline as aBoardTaskCard.
+When the leader (or any agent) emits a structured delegation, the server orchestrator turns it into a durable board task that appears inline in the chat timeline as aBoardTaskCard.
 This is the chat-fused board: the board is canonical, the chat is narration.

 - Derive: chat to board: the delegation creates a task, atomically claims it for the target, and opens an execution row.